microsoft/openvmm/Guide/src/user_guide/openvmm/run.md

 * * *

-To get started, ensure you have a copy of the OpenVMM binary, via one of the following options:
+To get started, ensure you have a copy of the OpenVMM executable and its runtime dependencies, via one of the following options:

-## Building OpenVMM
+## Building OpenVMM Locally

-Please refer to the page [Building OpenVMM](../../dev_guide/getting_started/build_openvmm.md)
+Follow the instructions on: [Building OpenVMM](../../dev_guide/getting_started/build_openvmm.md).

 ## Pre-Built Binaries